-This course presents the marketing management process and the marketing manager's role.
-Topics include the marketing decision-making process, marketing concepts, the process of strategic planning, and marketing planning.
+This course presents the marketing management process and the marketing managers' role.
+Topics include marketing decision-making process, marketing concept, the process of strategic planning, and marketing planning.
 Prerequisite: BM120 Principles of Marketing.

 BM264 Professional Selling

 This course covers the essential skills to sell a product, service, or idea.
 Activities include the writing and preparing of a detailed presentation plan as well as the expository delivery of the plan.